discontented/fret2key/CODE_DOC.md

+## main.c
+Since certain variables of variables have to be declared locally, all variables should be declared here.

-## menu -> welcome.c
+## menu
-Contains welcome function which will display logo of project.

 ## menu -> menu.c
 Contains all menu options as well as function for display and input.

+## modules
+`int modMath(int base)`

+Checks that the integer representing a note is less than or equal to notesLength, or the number of notes within the default chromatic scale.

 # Old Code
 The ideas behind this code needs to be updated and implemented into the existing functional version.
 The code is stored for reference.

+## menu -> welcome.c
+Contains welcome function which will display logo of project.

 ## theory -> chordsOld.c
 Contains main function